 Step 3: Let the art complete itself according to the spontaneous flow you experience.
 Later sit in meditation.

 Step 4: Go back and observe your art and check in to see what your art might be communicating to you.
-What kind of unconscious patterns or subconscious insights are being revealed to you?
+What kind of unconscious patterns or subconscious insights is being revealed to you?